mariamnozadze/php-simple-tasks/README.md

 Following Codeholic's PHP course.

  - How to work with file System
- - How to use cURL to fetch resources
+ - How to use URL to fetch resources
  - Object Oriented PHP
  - Namespaces
  - Composer